 1. Straits Settlement Suite

-The Straits Settlement – Singapore, Penang and Malacca - were administered from Singapore.
-The term was in use during the years Raffles Hotel was in its heyday.
-The name ‘Strait Settlements’ conjures up images of steamy jungles, rubber planters, rich tin mines and the writings of Joseph Conrad and Somerset Maugham.
+The Straits Settlement – Singapore, Penang and Malacca – was administered from Singapore.
+The term, very much in use during the early years of Raffles, conjures up images of steamy jungles, rubber planters and rich tin mines.
+It also appeared in the writings of Joseph Conrad and Somerset Maugham.

 Temasek is the ancient name for Singapore.
-In the Temasek Suite, Raffles Singapore pays tribute to the island’s distant and legendary past before the days of the Malacca Sultanate and the early European traders.
+In this suite, Raffles pays tribute to the island’s distant and legendary past before the days of the Malacca Sultanate and the early European traders.